mokyen/okyensourcesoftware/invariance.md

 >
 > * A relationship between at least two data members such that all members cannot vary independently.
 > * A relationship between a data member and a resource (aka RAII).
-> * A condition that must always be true for a data member.
+> * A property of a data member that must always be true.

 Let's break down each of these.